Scarlett Point Lighthouse: Frederick Arthur Mountain

 Scarlett Point Lighthouse was Frederick Arthur Mountain's first lighthouse he was a lightkeeper for, he replaced David Charteris Milne in 1946.
 Frederick left Scarlett Point seven years later to be the keeper for Entrance Island Lighthouse.
 Six years later Frederick left Entrance Island to become the lightkeeper at Sheringham Point Lighthouse.
 While he was the lightkeeper for Sheringham Point, an earthquake shook the lighthouse, disturbing the mercury the lighthouse's lens sat in, causing mercury to spill onto the floor "I guess the lens wobbled some during the earthquake.
 We did spill some mercury onto the tower floor.
 Kind of hard to try and pick up and put back in.
 Now they get all excited if there's any mercury anywhere and we had a great big tub of it up there", said Frederick's assistant Mike Cross.
 Fredrick suddenly died a few years later, as mercury poisoning stealthy took the lives of many Lightkeepers through the years because mercury was not known yet to be deadly.
 According to the family of the lightkeeper who replaced Frederick, he now haunts Sheringham Point Lighthouse.
 The family is quoted as saying he's "a friendly" ghost "oh that's just Fred Mountain" they said "he moves the razor blades on the workbench... walks through bolted doors... and moves silently over creaky stairs".

 Raymond Stockhand

 Raymond Stockhand replaced Frederick Arthur Mountain in 1953.
 He remained at Scarlett Point for only one winter.

 H.C.
 Pearce

 Less than a year later H.C.
 Pearce replaced Raymond Stockhand in 1953.

 Elmer "Bunk" Frank Cordoni

 Elmer Frank Cordoni replaced H.C.
 Pearce in 1958.
 Elmer was known as "Bunk" to his friends, the name originated from when he told his army friends the story of when he fought at the Battle of Bunker Hill.
 After seven years at Scarlett Point, Bunk left with his family to be the lightkeeper at Active Pass Lighthouse for three years, then retired from being a lightkeeper to do something very similar: maintain navigational lights on the Fraser River, leading up to Indian Arm.
-November 2013 Bunk was admitted to the Surrey Memorial Hospital and stayed for nine months until passing away on August 31, 2013.
+November 2013 Bunk was admitted to the Surrey Memorial Hospital and stayed for nine months until dying on August 31, 2013.